orientechnologies/orientdb-docs/ee/Cloud-Projects.md

 * Start the server with project id and token configuration as parameters.
 ( eg. -Dcloud.project.id=\<projectId\> -Dcloud.project.token=\<token> )

-> You can find the project id parameter in the [General Settings](#Settings)
+> You can find the project id parameter in the [General Settings](#settings)

 ### Dashboard

 The _Dashboard_ shows a graphical presentation of the current status and trends of each node joining your cluster.
 Performance indicators are reported in order to enable instantaneous and informed decisions which you can make at a glance.

-Here you can see the Dashboard reporting the status of a a single server.
+Here you can see the Dashboard reporting the status of a single server.

 You can monitor several information such as: